How to Protect Against Ransomware

 Ransomware is malicious software that cybercriminals use to hold your computer or computer files for ransom, demanding payment from you to get them back.
 Sadly, ransomware is becoming an increasingly popular way for malware authors to extort money from companies and consumers alike.
 There is a variety of ransomware that can get onto a person’s machine, but as always, those techniques either boil down to social engineering tactics or use software vulnerabilities to silently install on a victim’s machine.

 Why is Cryptolocker so noteworthy?

 One specific ransomware threat that has been in the news a lot lately is Cryptolocker.
 The perpetrators of Cryptolocker have been emailing it to huge numbers of people, targeting particularly the US and UK.
 Like a notorious criminal, this malware has been associated with a variety of other bad actors – backdoor Trojans, downloaders, spammers, password-stealers, ad-clickers and the like.
 Cryptolocker may come on its own (often by email) or by way of a backdoor or downloader, brought along as an additional component.

 You may wonder why the big fuss over this one particular ransomware family – in essence, it is because Cryptolocker’s authors have been both nimble and persistent.
-There has been a concerted effort to pump out new variants, keeping up with changes in protection technology, and targeting different groups over time.
+There has been a concerted effort to pump out new variants, keep up with changes in protection technology, and target different groups over time.

 At this point, tens of thousands of machines have been affected, though it is estimated that the criminals have sent millions of emails.
-Hopefully the remainder of recipients simply deleted the malicious emails without opening them, rather than them sitting unopened, waiting to unleash more pain.
+Hopefully, the remainder of the recipients simply deleted the malicious emails without opening them, rather than them sitting unopened, waiting to unleash more pain.